 - three contrasting standard orchestral excerpts.

-Christopher Hodges, admissions officer, Curtis Institute of Music
+Christopher Hodges, director of admissions, Curtis Institute of Music

 email@example.com, (215) 717-3117